pyne/pyne/docs/source/usersguide/simplesim.rst

 examples to see how this is done.

 Furthermore, if the functionality of a card is silly, the user can override it themselves.
-Say the user does not like how the :py:meth:` in python, a method can be overwritten by the user
+Say the user does not like how the method :py:meth:`cards.ICellSurfTally.mcnp` works: a method can be overloaded by subclassing the card and overloading the method.

 ********